Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

 ## Consequences

-The consequences of this decision are to be explored.
+The known consequences are, generally speaking, that setting up finite element problems is going to be trickier, particularly when it comes to finding the right boundaries post-creation.